 - Pre-arranged Absence form, on the back of this sheet

 - Informed Consent form for Everett Public Schools

 - Registration & Health Screen form for NatureBridge

 - Student Behavior Contract for NatureBridge

 There will be an alternative assignment for students who are unable to attend the field trip.
-If you are interested in chaperoning the field trip, please let your student’s teacher know by 19 January.
+If you are interested in chaperoning the field trip, please let your student’s teacher know.
 Please do not hesitate to contact us with questions.

 We look forward to this adventure!